0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/onboarding-orgs/apis.md

 # Onboarding Orgs

 The Onboarding Orgs endpoints represent all the actions needed to manage an Organization Account, such as Creating an Account, Activating an Account, Sign-in to an Account or Resetting its password.
-As an Issuer it is mandatory to create an Organization Account in order to perform any further action such as Creating Schemas or Issuing Claims.
+It is mandatory to create an Organization Account in order to perform any further action such as Creating Schemas or Issuing Claims.
+The owner of an Organization Account can set up an [Issuer](../issuer/apis.md) and will soon be able to set up a Verifier.

 ## CreateAccountManagement